Equity & Culturally Responsive Teaching in the Online Learning Environment

 - Identify and discuss the principles of CRTL

-- Identify and discuss learning barriers that lead to equity gaps, such as unconscious bias, microaggressions, stereotype threat, and privilege and power;
+- Identify and discuss barriers that lead to equity gaps, such as unconscious bias, microaggressions, stereotype threat, and privilege and power;

 - Create an equity-minded teaching philosophy and course syllabus;